swiss-ai/modern_rnns/README.md

 ### Running All Models

-There is a notebook ```experiment.ipynb``` where you can choose which models and datasets to run, and then it will run them in bulk and upload all the results to Wandb.
+There is a notebook ```experiment.ipynb``` where you can choose which models and datasets to run.
+It will run them in bulk and upload all the results to Wandb.

+Set a few variables in the first cell first, such as your Wandb entity name, and which dataset you want to run.

+To reproduce our main results, you can run the notebook exactly as it is.